mates14/pyrt/README.md

 The system is designed to be approachable while providing powerful capabilities:

 ### Basic Workflow
-The `dophot3` tool is telescope-agnostic and works with astrometry.net-solved FITS images.
-Helper scripts (`phcat.py` wraps SExtractor+IRAF, `cat2det.py` prepares detection tables) are orchestrated automatically when needed.
+The `pyrt-dophot` tool is telescope-agnostic and works with astrometry.net-solved FITS images.
+Helper scripts (`pyrt-phcat` wraps SExtractor+IRAF, `pyrt-cat2det` prepares detection tables) are orchestrated automatically when needed.
 The tool performs photometric calibration and astrometric refinement, producing self-contained `.ecsv` catalogs.

 You can use single-image mode for individual object photometry, or multi-image mode for advanced calibration including color responses and atmospheric modeling.
 Multi-pass processing is supported - output `.ecsv` files can be fed back as input for iterative refinement.
 The "train once, apply many" workflow lets you create robust photometric models from representative images and apply them to individual observations.